blakeyoung81/blakesthoughts/src/content/blog/national-girlfriend-day.md

 ---

-*Happy National Girlfriend Day to all the girlfriends out there who deserve better than last-minute gas station flowers.
-You're the real MVPs.*
+*Here's to all the girlfriends out there deserving far more than last-minute gas station flowers.
+You're the true MVPs.*